laino/check/README.md

 # Check current period
 check

 # Check in.
-Appends checkout time to current.txt and creates a commit.
+Appends checkin time to current.txt and creates a commit.
 check in

 # Check out.
 Appends checkout time to current.txt and creates a commit.